ibm-cloud-docs/EventStreams/data_security.md

 The Standard plan provides Public endpoints only.

-The Standard plan uses Shared Block storage and achieves tenant isolation through separation of files and access controls.
+The Standard plan uses Shared Block Storage and achieves tenant isolation through separation of files and access controls.

 ## Data retention and reclamation